Q: What is an evaluation?

 Q: What is your Cancellation Policy?

 A: We require 24 hour notice for cancellation of your appointment.
 We understand life happens, with that being said please let us know as soon as possible about your missed appointment or it will count against your total package.
 If you miss 2 appointments without notification your contract will be cancelled and no refunds are issued.
+If you NO SHOW a consultation, there will be a $25 re-booking fee applied to your appointment.
 For information regarding refunds, please refer to your contract.

 Health and Vaccination Requirements